+Read in over 149 countries and 17 languages.
 Now at Augenguy.com!
-The original Indonesia Bureau brings you news and opinion with an IndoTex® flavor, from the other side of the argument to the other side of the planet.
+The original Indonesia Bureau brings you news and opinion with an IndoTex® flavor Monday thru Friday at 9a WIB (8p CST), from the other side of the argument to the other side of the planet.
 Be sure to check out Radio Far Side.
 Send comments_to firstname.lastname@example.org, and tell all your friends.
 Sampai jumpa, y'all!

 Participating In Your Own Demise

 Back in my idealistic youth, when I used to think it was worth fighting 'the system', I was arrested a lot for exercising my right to travel.
 Didn't matter, since I always won in court, but it did give me quite an insight into the world of the police state.